Home

 Common policies

-Make-up quizzes and exams for excused absences will have to be completed before the following session when the quiz/exam key becomes public.
+Make-up quizzes and exams for excused absences must be completed before the following session when the quiz/exam content will be discussed in classroom or its key becomes public.
+Make-up for an excused lab absence should be completed within one week.

 Technical problems.
 If you experience technical problems with your EECS account or the EECS servers or the lab equipment, please submit a support request help at: https://tsc.ku.edu/request-support-engineering-tsc.